GretaLi/Scoreboard-web-app/README.md

 This is my solo project for Basketball Scoreboard.

-I created my own version and designed this scoreboard for games that we can use with our friends and family.
+I created my own version and designed this scoreboard for every kind of game so that we can use it with our friends and family.

 Check out my code scrim Scoreboard - [https://scrimba.com/scrim/co3e0457ea15acde13ed02994](https://scrimba.com/scrim/co3e0457ea15acde13ed02994)